microsoft/EdgeML/tf/examples/FastCells/README.md

 # EdgeML FastCells on a sample public dataset

 This directory includes example notebook and general execution script of FastCells (FastGRNN & FastRNN) developed as part of EdgeML.
 Also, we include a sample cleanup and use-case on the USPS10 public dataset.

+`edgeml.graph.rnn` implements the custom RNN cells of FastGRNN and FastRNN with multiple additional features like Low-Rank parameterisation, custom non-linearities etc., Similar to Bonsai and ProtoNN, the three-phase training routine for FastGRNN and FastRNN is decoupled from the custom cells to facilitate a plug and play behaviour of the custom RNN cells in other architectures (NMT, Encoder-Decoder etc.,).

+For training FastCells, `edgeml.trainer.fastTrainer` implements the three-phase FastCell training routine in Tensorflow.
+A simple example, `examples/fastcell_example.py` is provided to illustrate its usage.

 Note that `fastcell_example.py` assumes that data is in a specific format.
 It is assumed that train and test data is contained in two files, `train.npy` and `test.npy`.
 Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures]`. numberOfFeatures is `timesteps x inputDims`, flattened across timestep dimension.
 So the input of 1st timestep followed by second and so on.
 For an N-Class problem, we assume the labels are integers from 0 through N-1.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3